peakflo/pfMCP/src/servers/airtable/README.md

 # Airtable Server

-guMCP server implementation for interacting with Airtable.
+pfMCP server implementation for interacting with Airtable.

 ### Prerequisites